Do Salt Water Pools Have Chlorine? The Truth Explained

 How Salt Water Chlorine Generation Works

-Your salt chlorine generator uses electrolysis to convert sodium chloride (salt) into hypochlorous acid (chlorine) and sodium hydroxide.
+Your salt chlorine generator uses electrolysis to convert sodium chloride (salt) into sodium hypochlorite, which dissolves in water to form hypochlorous acid (chlorine), plus sodium hydroxide.
 The process happens in the generator cell as water flows through it:

 - Electrical current is applied to the plates, splitting salt molecules